 The organisation’s effectiveness in ensuring that slavery and human trafficking is not taking place in its business or supply chains, measured against relevant performance indicators

-- Require all staff to be made fully aware/to have completed training on modern slavery by the end of our current financial year – January 2020.
+- require all staff to be made fully aware/to have completed training on modern slavery by the end of our current financial year – January 2020 – completed within timescales.

-- Carry out reviews on its existing supply chains which is expected to be completed by March 2020.
+- carry out reviews on its existing supply chains which is expected to be completed by December 2020.